herocrab/HeroCrabPlugin/README.md

 }
 ```

-Below is an example of bi-directional communication within the same script used as a version checker.
+Below is an example of bi-directional communication within the same script.
+This script is used as a version checker.

 ```
 public override void OnStart()
 {
     if (Element.IsServer) {
         Element.AddString("Version", true, OnVersionReceived);
-        _status = Element.AddString("Status", true, null);
+        _status = Element.AddString("Status", true);
         Element.Enabled = true;
     } else {
         _version = Element.GetString("Version");